Does a denied claim affect my auto insurance rate? (2025)

 Thus, carefully weighing the decision to file a claim versus not filing is important, as it impacts both your immediate costs and future insurance considerations.

-Check out car insurance rates now by entering your ZIP in our FREE tool!
+Check out car insurance rates now by entering your ZIP in our free tool.

 Frequently Asked Questions